 Students must meet general eligibility requirements to receive federal funding and must maintain Satisfactory Academic Progress to retain aid semester to semester.

-$593 minimum – $5,920 maximum per academic year (based on full time enrollment of 12 credits or more per semester).
+$650 minimum – $6,895 maximum per academic year (based on full-time enrollment of 12 credits or more per semester).
 Prorated based on Expected Family Contribution (EFC) and level of enrollment.
 The Pell Grant is a fixed amount; what you are eligible for at EWC is the same amount you would receive at any other school, so the grant covers more costs at institutions with lower tuition and fee rates.

 Supplemental Educational Opportunity Grant (SEOG)

-Federal grant available to Pell Grant eligible students who demonstrate a high financial need.
+The Federal Supplemental Educational Opportunity Grant (SEOG) is a federal grant available to Pell Grant eligible students who demonstrate a high financial need as determined by completion of the Free Application for Federal Student Aid (FAFSA) each year.
 These funds are used to supplement a student’s education expenses (i.e, books & supplies, room & board).
-Schools have limited funding; not all high need students will receive SEOG.
+Schools have limited funding; not all high-need students will receive SEOG.

 Iraq and Afghanistan Service Grant

 Students whose parent or guardian died as a result of U.S. military service in Iraq or Afghanistan after Sept.
 11, 2001, may receive increased amounts of Title IV student financial assistance.